ewei068/pokestar/README.md

 If `option` is ALL, removes all Pokemon from your party.

 ### 💬 Social Commands

+**`/vote`**: Vote for the bot and claim rewards, ₽200 and 2 Pokeballs per-vote!
+You can vote on every site once every 12 hours.

 **`/leaderboard <category: string> <scope?: string>`**: Get the leaderboards.
 How well do you stack up?